aliev/vim/README.md

 ### Oh-my-zsh

-Note: If tmux will not recognize the fonts, uncomment the following line to the file. zshrc
+Note: If tmux will not recognize the fonts, uncomment the following line to the file .zshrc

 ```
 # You may need to manually set your language environment